md102/RepData_PeerAssessment1/PA1_template.md

 The below analysis is done on a dataset that records with 5 minute intervals the number of steps taken by an anonymous volunteer during a two month period.
 The below document shows all R commands required for the analysis.

-To reproduce this analysis, the dataset (activity.txt) should be available in the current working directory.
+To reproduce this analysis, the dataset (activity.txt) should be in the current working directory.
 The analysis also makes use of the `plyr` R-package.

 ```r